Community Alphabet

 Community Alphabet responds to societal fragmentation and citizen disengagement in public deliberation.
 Disheartened by the multiple stresses that societies face today, many people turn to their closest environment - their neighborhood, district or village - to find sure footing.
 But even at local levels, it can be challenging to bridge differences in views and experience.
 Increasingly, it seems, people are fragmented into narrow social bubbles that afford little interaction with divergent viewpoints.
 When citizens cease to exchange opinions and discuss their differences, when there is little motivation to find shared aspirations amidst those differences, social cohesion becomes strained and fragile.

-For more information about the Community Alphabet program, please contact Helen Lenda at helenlenda@nadacevia.cz.
+To learn more about CA, please contact Helen Lenda at helenlenda@nadacevia.cz.